top of page

 The NFIP recently adjusted its pricing system called Risk Rating 2.0.
 Their view of risk assessment now aligns more closely with practices that private carriers implemented years earlier.

-As a result, most policy holders in Connecticut have seen changes to their premiums.
+As a result, most policyholders in Connecticut have seen changes to their premiums.
 According to FEMA, approximately 66% of policyholders nationwide were projected to see price increases with the updated pricing methodology.

-Why did NFIP Implement Risk Rating 2.0?
+Why Did the NFIP Implement Risk Rating 2.0?

 FEMA moved away from antiquated pricing based on flood zones and elevation certificates, and moved towards assessing each individual property.
 These adjustments are intended to more accurately reflect each property's unique flood risk.
 The following are considered by the NFIP when calculating your premium: